Russian diplomats and military to hold security talks with U.S. next month | Law-Order

 Russian diplomats and military to hold security talks with U.S. next month

-Russian diplomats and military officials will take place in talks with the United States next month on a list of security guarantees that Moscow wants from Washington, Russian Foreign Minister Sergei Lavrov said on Monday.
-Lavrov made the comments in an interview live-streamed on his ministry's website.
+Russian diplomats and military officials will take part in talks with the United States next month on a list of security guarantees that Moscow wants from Washington, Russian Foreign Minister Sergei Lavrov said on Monday.
+Lavrov made the comments in an interview live streamed on his ministry's website.

+Russian diplomats and military officials will take part in talks with the United States next month on a list of security guarantees that Moscow wants from Washington, Russian Foreign Minister Sergei Lavrov said on Monday.

+Lavrov made the comments in an interview live streamed on his ministry's website.
+He said the talks would take place immediately after Russia's New Year holidays.
+The first official working day of 2022 in Russia is Jan.
+10.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)